deanna-stover/coursesCNU/2020/idst270fall2020/twine.md

 You'll be responsible for finding *at least* five (5) academic sources and writing **100-150 words per entry** explaining the central argument of the source and its relevance to your project (i.e. how you plan to use it).

+The Annotated Bibliography should be formatted according to **MLA** guidelines.

 ### - Final Twine Game and Research Paper Deadline - Friday, December 11th at 11:59 pm

 Your playable Twine game should have the following: